corrieb/bensdoings/dind/README.md

 These Dockerfiles are very easy to extend to add your own functionality.

-(Note that only the Photon versions are the only ones that work on VIC 0.9.0 due to https://github.com/vmware/vic/issues/3858)
+Note that these "hacks" have morphed into official support in VIC 1.2 with the VIC DCH Photon image.

 **Usage**